HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation/backend/backup-restore.md

 # Backing up and restoring data

 !!! note "This guide assumes you configured a database"
     This guide only applies if you completed the [Preparing the database](prepare-database.md) step.
 If you are using the IQ backend server without a database, you can skip this section.
+See the [Limitations](limitations.md) for options to deploy without a database for developer use only.

 If you configured a PostgreSQL database following the [Preparing the database](prepare-database.md) guide, the IQ backend server stores session and conversation data in it.
 Regular backups ensure data recovery in case of failures.